 Crapsaccharine World: An alternate interpretation.
 Imagine this- as a locomotive, you live in a world where it's nearly impossible to leave a set line of rails (and for those who do attempt this the results are almost always very, very bad), you deal with the Jerk Ass trucks every day, the overtaking diesel engines, and absolutely everything is your fault.
 If you're late?
 They forget that you're being driven by people and blame you.
 If you crash?
 They usually blame you for that too and apparently forget that you're alive and could actually be in pain.
 All this leads to the fact that you're called "useful."
 Think about the fact that if you're not "a really useful engine" it means being scrapped, AKA, death.
 You work for a job where you can be executed for uselessness.
 Enjoy your day.

 Creator Backlash: While the Awdrys often cooperated with the show on early seasons, and even wrote some new novels for extra material, Rev Awdry was rather critical of its attempts at original stories due to their lack of realism towards railways, most infamously "Henry's Forest".
 Christopher Awdry also disliked some of his newer stories to contribute to the show, as well as being forced to make more Thomas-centric stories to tie in on it's main character.

 To a lesser extent original director David Mitton, who was cynical about the CGI transition, but otherwise had faith in the series going on after his departure.

 Darker and Edgier: Season 5 is often viewed as this.
-It featured more darker plotlines and crashes than the other season.
+It featured more darker plotlines and crashes than the other seasons.

 An interview with David Mitton explained this was due to the team wanting to showcase the series' potential before the movie was produced, and trying for original stories with more dynamic scenes.